ice09/raiden-payable-api/README.md

 # Payable APIs with Raiden Network Payment Channels [overview]

-Root project for all components necessary for the demo setup of the
+Umbrella project for all components necessary for the Payable APIs demo setup.
+Read more about the objective of this demo and instructions for running it here: http://blockchainers.org/index.php/2019/02/26/payable-apis-with-raiden-network-payment-channels

 ![Integration overview](docs/img/paidAPI.png)